-Reduce, reuse and recycle with these 36 creative ides for upcycled kids crafts!
+Reduce, reuse and recycle with these 36 creative ides for upcycled crafts and upcycling activity ideas for kids!

 I don’t think it’s possible to be a hands-on mom without saving anything and everything imaginable.
-Ever since I started doing crafts and activities with Henry, we’ve been hoarding recyclables.

-Henry actually has his own “recycling center” now.
 I love seeing him take ownership of recycling and upcycling!

-So, what is worth saving?
 Because, let’s face it, not everything is worth saving.

 What can be upcycled and put to good use for the kids?

-Always check your recycled items for danger and really gross dirtiness before you start crafting.
 Cans with roughed up edges, jars with cracks in them, or really gross paper products can all safely stay in your recycling bin.

 We took a good look at our recycling bin – and checked with some of our favorite bloggers – for items that are usually in there.
-And we found tons of things that can be turned into 36 recycled kids crafts and activities!

 What are you and your family going to upcycle first?